tsutsu/yaml-safe_load_stream/README.md

 The problem is, there's no `YAML.safe_load_stream` that would safely load a stream with multiple documents.

-This gem adds that missing feature.
+This gem adds a very bare bones implementation of that missing feature.

 ## Usage